andrew-me/idea-board/COMMENTS.md

 - Assumptions in README.md
 - Error handling
-- Loading per idea rather than all ideas
+- Loading per idea rather than all ideas + sort loading when changing order
 - Accessibility
 - browser targeting and testing
 - optimistic updates